codex-academy/Nelisa/4_Database_setup.md

 Add support for showing the Products, Categories, Sales and Purchases in the database on the screen.

+Import weekly sales & purchases files into the database.

 # Learning areas:

 * setup MySQL